Mushrooms, brown, italian, or crimini, raw

 Compare Mushrooms, brown, italian, or crimini, raw

-See how Mushrooms, brown, italian, or crimini, raw compares to other foods:
+See how Mushrooms, brown, italian, or crimini, raw compares to other foods in terms of nutrition:

-- Mushrooms, brown, italian, or crimini, raw vs Broccoli, cooked, boiled, drained, with salt
+- Mushrooms, brown, italian, or crimini, raw vs Potato flour

-- Mushrooms, brown, italian, or crimini, raw vs Broccoli, frozen, chopped, cooked, boiled, drained, with salt
+- Mushrooms, brown, italian, or crimini, raw vs Pumpkin leaves, cooked, boiled, drained, without salt

-- Mushrooms, brown, italian, or crimini, raw vs Broccoli, frozen, spears, cooked, boiled, drained, with salt
+- Mushrooms, brown, italian, or crimini, raw vs Pumpkin, raw

 More in Vegetables and Vegetable Products